A Gest of Robyn Hode: text a

 Entitled A Gest of Robyn Hode; it has no printer's name, location, or date.Also known as the Lettersnijder edition, it is attributed to Jan van Doesbroch in Antwerp c.
 1510.
 Although it contains only about 200 of the total 456 quatrains, it is considered the most authentic version of the text, due to the linguistic archaisms in the text.
 It is housed at the National Library of Scotland.Text a is part of an eleven-text volume known as the Chapman and Myllar prints.
 However, only nine texts in the volume were actually printed by Chapman and Myllar.
 Text a was one of the two texts which were not.
-According to the National Library of Scotland, the volume was presented to the Advocates Library sometime before August 1788 by John Alston of Glasgow.
+According to the National Library of Scotland, the volume was presented to the Advocates Library at some time before August 1788 by John Alston of Glasgow.
 The binding was not sturdy, being made of parchment, which explains why so many pages of text a are lost.
 (Text a being the last work in the volume.)
-Sometime between 1798 and 1808 the volume was rebound in London by Charles Hering.The page illustration shown at the top of this article shows the first page of text a.
+At some time between 1798 and 1808, the volume was rebound in London by Charles Hering.The page illustration shown at the top of this article shows the first page of text a.
 The woodcut is almost identical to the Yeoman woodcut in Richard Pynson's edition of The Canterbury Tales.
-However, the typesetter did not leave enough room for the woodcut, and had to reset the first 1-1/2 pages.
-The typesetter resorted to using abbreviations and run-on sentences to make everything fit.
+However, the typesetter did not leave enough room for the woodcut, had to reset the first one-and-a-half pages, and resorted to using abbreviations and run-on sentences to make everything fit.